Legislation for Patients in Denmark

 - Neuropathic pain, i.e. pain due to brain disease, spinal cord or nerves

-However, the law is designed so that prescription is entirely a matter between the patient and the doctor.
+The law is designed so that prescription is entirely a matter between the patient and the doctor.
 Manufacturers are fully responsible for the product itself and the doctor for the prescription with the consent of his patient.

-Prescription from within the EU
+Prescription from a doctor within the EU

 Due to Denmark’s membership of the EU, it is possible for patients to receive prescription and dispensing of cannabis in another EU country.

-If you want to use this scheme, you will usually find a doctor in, for example, Germany or the Netherlands who will prescribe cannabis.
+If you want to use this method, you will usually find a doctor in, for example, Germany or the Netherlands who will prescribe cannabis.
 You also have to make sure you have a medical pass/pill pass so that the medicine can be carried across the border.
 The drug may be used for 30 days.

 Drugs with a dispension license